archisvaze/capstone-1-backend/Readme.md

 - 5:30pm - done with creating Quiz Rooms
 - 6:22pm - moved Room logic to the server

-Milestone 4 Complete in: 4 house
+Milestone 4 Complete in: 4 hours

 # Day3